arnovb-github/PoshCommence/readme.md

 Please note: these cmcdlets are just convenience methods, they do **not** check for correctness of the parameters.

-There is a CmdLet to try out filters.
+There is a cmdlet to try out filters.

 `Resolve-CmcFilter [-Category] <string> [-Filter] <ICursorFilter> [<CommonParameters>]`